Hope for Tired Christians (Isaiah 40:27-31)

 Why should God’s people hang in there when they’re tired?
 What’s going to keep them going when it would be easy to give up?

 I wish I could spend weeks with you answering that question.
-I’d take you through verses 1 to 26 which tells us that we should not give up because there is nobody who compares in majesty to our God.
+I’d take you through verses 1 to 26 which tell us that we should not give up because there is nobody who compares in majesty to our God.
 When you get one glimpse at who God is and what he’s going to do — that he’s going to come to us in overwhelming glory and remake the world, and that he can do this because he is unbelievably great — you will be comforted.
 The greatest need we have in this broken and discouraging world is to lift our eyes and see God for who he is.
 God is our only hope, and the worse the world gets, the more we need this.

 Why shouldn’t you give up when you’re on the edge of despair?
 Because of who God is and what he’s going to do.
 That’s the message of verses 1 to 26.
-Whenever you get discouraged and overwhelmed, lift up your eyes to God.
+Whenever you get discouraged and overwhelmed, lift your eyes to God.
 He is what you need.

-That’s what verses 1 to 26 tells us.
+That’s what verses 1 to 26 tell us.
 But today I want to look at verses 27 to 31.
 Here’s the question I want to ask: What’s going to help us endure and actually move forward as God’s people when we’re tired and discouraged?
 Verses 27 will help us with this by describing our hope in moving forward.

 Isaiah describes helps us move through three phases.